-The purpose of the PDU session reactivation result error cause information element is to indicate error causes for PDU session ID(s) where there was a failure to activate the user plane resources.
+The purpose of the PDU session reactivation result error cause information element is to indicate error causes for PDU session ID(s) where there was a failure to activate the user-plane resources.

 The PDU session reactivation result error cause information element is coded as shown in figure 9.8.3.38.1 and table 9.8.3.38.1.